Elemento-Modular-Cloud/elemento-power-meter/README.md

 | 7.2k RPM HDD    | 8W                 |

 Devices enumeration is done using `lsscsi`, while the rated RPM/solid stateness is obtained looking into `sg_vpd`.
-Disk activity is then estimated at first by looking into `sysfs` at `/sys/block/sdXX/stat`.
+Disk activity is then estimated at first by looking into `sysfs` at `/sys/block/sdXX/stat` twice in a row with minimum delay (0.1s) and comparing the outputs.
 If no activity is detected via `sysfs`, the specific inactive state is gotten from `smartctl`.